whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/14-studio-work-and-reading-discussion/14-01-zine-assignment.md

 ---
 title: 14.01 Zine Assignment
 date: 2025-12-03T12:00:00
-lastmod: 2025-11-11T04:43:42
+lastmod: 2025-11-12T16:17:20
 ---

 ## Assignment Deliverables

-1. An edition of a two-sided zine using digital output on one side and screen printing on the second side
+1. An edition of 25 of a two-sided zine using digital output on one side and screen printing on the second side
-2. 2 Documentation Photos (`.png`, `.jpg`)
+2. 2 Documentation Photos
-   - Label files YYYYMMDD Lastname Firstname Zine Documentation
+   - Label files YYYY-MM-DD Lastname Firstname Zine Documentation (`.png`, `.jpg`)

 ## Assignment Requirements